pratyusv/temp_github_repo/_pages/about.md

 social: true
 ---

-I am currently working at Adobe Inc. Bangalore, India as a Member of Technical Staff.
+I am currently working at Adobe Systems Bangalore, India as a Member of Technical Staff.
 Prior to that, I completed my Master of Science by Research from the [Department of Computer Science and Engineering](https://www.cse.iitk.ac.in/){:target="\_blank"}, at [Indian Institute of Technology Kanpur](http://www.iitk.ac.in/){:target="\_blank"}, under the supervision of [Prof. Indranil Saha](https://www.cse.iitk.ac.in/users/isaha/){:target="\_blank"}.
 I have completed my Bachelor of Technology from Kamla Nehru Institute of Technology, Sultanpur in Computer Science and Engineering.
 Before my Masters, I had worked with the likes of IFFCO and Alcatel-Lucent (Now Nokia).
 I have spent the summer of 2019 at VERIMAG Labs Grenoble, France as a Visiting Research Scholar working under the supervision of [Prof. Thao Dang](http://www-verimag.imag.fr/PEOPLE/Thao.Dang/){:target="\_blank"}.

 My interests lie in the area of Reinforcement Learning, UAVs, Formal Methods and Control Theory.